 "Uh, yeah.
 But I'm running out to Hickam Harbor.
 It's kind of far,.... for most people.

 "I think I can handle it." he said with a smile.

 From then on he joined her for a run once or twice a week.
 And while they ran, they talked.
 And as they talked she learned more and more about this motorcycle man.

 He was a computer network engineer.
 He'd joined the Air Force just a few months before she had.
 He'd picked his specific career field before he came in knowing it would be a good career for him when he got out.
 He'd planned to get his degree in computer science while he was enlisted and was currently taking classes at HPU after work.

 She was impressed by his drive and ambition.
 Most of the guys she'd met in the military only seemed interested in drinking and partying.
 The more she learned about him the more she liked.
 Soon a mutual respect and friendship began to grow.

 A few weeks went by.
 One day she was on the stairmaster at the gym when she saw him lifting weights on the other side of the room.
 She hoped he didn't see her.
 She looked down at her magazine pretending to read.
 For her entire workout she'd catch herself stealing glances at him while he worked out.
 She felt incredibly guilty watching him with such pleasure.
 He was handsome, and strong and she could feel herself growing more and more attracted to him.
-She distracted herself and smothered these thoughts.
+She distracted herself, turning the pages of her magazine until she found an article worth reading.
 She knew they could never be anything more than friends.